 Belts with Branding

-If the branding on the v-belt is still intact, the easiest way to identify it is to simply read the part number.
+If the branding on the belt is still intact, the easiest way to identify the type of V-belt is to simply read the part number.
 Unfortunately, after hours of use the brand is often worn off and not legible.
 In this case, it becomes necessary to take note of the dimensions of the belt.

 Belts without Branding

-You then need to find the measurements for your V-belt.
+You then need to how to measure a V-belt.
 The following steps will allow you to do so:

 Step 1: Determine Belt Cross Section